Site Logo

 Anxiety Disorders

 Anxiety disorders have many symptoms.
 They include overwhelming feelings of panic and fear.
-Additionally, symptoms include constant worry, irritability, insomnia, and tiredness, difficulty focusing and constantly looking for threats.
+Additionally, symptoms include constant worry, irritability, insomnia, tiredness, difficulty focusing and constantly looking for threats.
 Anxiety symptoms can also cause physical symptoms.
-As a result your anxiety may cause rapid heart rate, sweating, shaking, nausea, muscle tension, or difficulty breathing.
+As a result, your anxiety may cause rapid heart rate, sweating, shaking, nausea, muscle tension, or difficulty breathing.

-Anxiety and Social Security’s listings of medical impairments
+Anxiety and Social Security’s listings Of Medical Impairments

 Social Security looks at anxiety disorders under listing 12.06.
-In order to qualify for disability benefits, you must have medical documentation that shows three or more of anxiety symptoms.
+In order to qualify for disability benefits, you must have medical documentation that shows three or more anxiety symptoms.

 Anxiety symptoms

-• Restlessness, easily fatigued or difficulty concentrating
+• Restlessness, easily fatigued, or difficulty concentrating

-• Irritability, muscle tension or problems sleeping
+• Irritability, muscle tension, or problems sleeping

 • Interacting with others (the ability to use socially appropriate behaviors)

-• Adapting or managing oneself (the ability to perform daily activities such as paying bills, cooking, shopping, dressing and keeping good hygiene)
+• Adapting or managing oneself (the ability to perform daily activities such as paying bills, cooking, shopping, dressing, and keeping good hygiene)

-Anxiety and the “C” Criteria
+Anxiety and The “C” Criteria

 On the other hand, you may also meet the criteria under the listing if your anxiety disorder has been: